bshack/trndyModel/README.md

 });
 ```

+This will emit a 'change' event.

 ### Get

-Retreive the stored model data.
+Retreive the stored model data:

 ```
 var redColorData = modelColor.get();